 As for Judah,

 Jesus held for a long time that his mission lay in reserving his efforts and so on for Jews.
 That failed.
 Even neighbours of his and his own family wanted him stoned.
 That failed too.
-In the end even the Father saw that his plans floundered, and then "the net" of Christianity was cast on Gentiles.
-That's how terrible things started to happen.
-Murders, Colosseum, millions killed with a firm faith that the end of the world was near - a faith that was strong and wrong.
+In the end even the Ghost saw the plan had flopped or failed big time.
+And then "the net" of Christianity was cast on Gentiles.

 Will all our ritual prayers go unheard since God refused to answer Jesus in the olive grove and on the cross?

-The betrayer Judas had been hand-picked by Jesus and never sent to Madagascar to prevent a future calamity either.
+The betrayer Judas had been hand-picked by Jesus and never sent to the South Pole area to prevent a future calamity either.
 Nor did Jesus dispense with him in other ways when there was plenty of time.
-As he said, "You did not choose me, but I chose you" [John 15;16].
+As he said, "You did not choose me, but I chose you" (John 15:16).

-Do not ask why Jesus chose largely illiterate persons and a deceiver to follow him around, with all his foreknowledge and mind-knowledge.
-Feel free to do much better than Jesus on the word of John 14;12.
+Jesus chose largely illiterate persons and a deceiver to follow him around, with all his foreknowledge and mind-knowledge.
+Hm.

 Don't freak out: It is better not to be in contact with a crook

-So, ardent prayers of Jesus were done away with; he was to be slaughtered, sacrificed for the sins of others, even though two goats rightly handled wold be quite enough on a yearly basis [Leviticus 16:21-22; 29-34].
-Slaughtering an innocent for the sins of others, be it animal or Jesus, is a dismal, corrupt take, probably.
-The Norwegian poet Johan Herman Wessel (1742-85) wrote a poem about a much similar event: The people of a town executed an innocent baker instead of the smith who had killed someone.
-For the town had no smith to spare - and two bakers - and corruption.
+Slaughtering an innocent for the sins of others, be it animal or Jesus, is corrupt.
+The Norwegian poet Johan Herman Wessel (1742–85) wrote a poem about a similar event: The people of a town executed an innocent baker instead of the smith who had killed someone, for the town had only one smith, but two bakers - and corruption.